top of page

-When buying a home, you can expect to pay for inspections (range anywhere from $175 - $500), earnest money deposit (what you are willing to put down), closing costs (each bank is different), down-payment amount (changes based on the type of loan and what you're approved for).
+When buying a home, what costs are involved?
+"When buying a home, you can expect to pay for inspections (range anywhere from $175 - $500), earnest money deposit (what you are willing to put down), closing costs (each bank is different), down-payment amount (changes based on the type of loan and what you're approved for).

-It would be wise not to back out of an already accepted offer.
+Can I back out of a current offer in order to accept a higher one that came in afterwards?It would be wise not to back out of an already accepted offer.
 An purchase agreement is a legal and binding contract and a buyer could take legal action to enforce the current sale.
 One option is to always take a back up offer.

-You could always test the waters; however, it is wise to list it right from the get-go!
+Can't I just list my home a little higher and see if it sells?You could always test the waters; however, it is wise to list it right from the get-go!
 The longer your home sits on the market, the lower price you are going to get for it.
 Depending on how quickly you want to sell your home as well should determine how you want to list it!
 Your home is also going to need to appraise for value, if it is listed too high it most likely will not appraise at that value.